 One of the few “self-care” rituals I participate in on a regular basis is the art of taking baths.
 I call it an art because done right it can be!
 They can be colorful, bubbly, warming, cooling, soothing, cold-fighting and definitely relaxing.
-Each one can be a different experience depending on what ingredients you put in including essential oils, powders, moisturizing oils and even vinegars.
+Each one can be a different experience depending on what ingredients you put in including essential oils, powders, moisturizing oils, and even vinegar.
 This week I am going to bring you my latest favorite creation – a DIY Mustard Bath to relax achy muscles, fight colds + flu and soothe dry itchy skin.

 The History of Bathing